JafarzadeAysel/Kia_Cars_Price_Prediction/README.md

 ![alt text](https://github.com/JafarzadeAysel/Kia_Cars_Price_Prediction/blob/9f4217d753459cf659280b7d42d946bfdc20d6e3/price_distribution_cars.png "Price distribution of cars")

 ## Model Building
-I tried three different models and evaluated them using Accuracy score and RMSE.
+I've tried three different models and evaluated them using Accuracy score and RMSE.
 I chose RMSE becacuse outliers already cleaned and it seemed as best option for evaluation
 * Split the data into train and tests sets with a test size of 20%.
 * Tested different algorithms such as Multiple Linear, Lasso and Decision Tree Regressions
 * Compared the Accuracy Score and Root Mean Squared Error of these models to see which model performs better